wurmlab/genomicscourse/2022/practicals/population_genetics/map_call.md

 # Create index of the reference (different from that used by bowtie2)
 samtools faidx tmp/reference.fa

-# Call variants using bcftools: identify all differences between reference and reads using mpileup
+# Call variants using bcftools: identify all differences between reference and
-# subcommand and pipe it to call subcommand to determine if the identified difference are variants.
+# reads using mpileup subcommand and pipe it to call subcommand to determine if
+# the identified difference are variants.
 bcftools mpileup -Ou -f tmp/reference.fa input/*.bam | bcftools call --ploidy 1 -v -m > tmp/calls.vcf
 ```

+---

+### **Question:**

-* Do you understand why we are using the `-v` option in `bcftools call`?
-Is it ever useful to leave it out?
+* Why we are using the `-v` option in `bcftools call`?
+* Is it ever useful to leave it out?
+---

 The file produced a VCF ([Variant Call Format](http://samtools.github.io/hts-specs/VCFv4.3.pdf)) format telling the position, nature and quality of the called variants.